Entanglement, Soft Modes, and Celestial Holography: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Freddy Cachazo, Laurent Freidel and especially Sabrina Pasterski for helpful discussions.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science, and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
-HZC is also supported by the Natural Sciences and Engineering Research Council of Canada through a Doctoral Canadian Graduate Scholarship.
-RCM is supported in part by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada, by funding from the BMO Financial Group, and by the Simons Foundation through the ``It from Qubit'' collaboration.
+HZC and RCM were also supported by the Natural Sciences and Engineering Research Council of Canada.
+RCM was also supported by funding from the BMO Financial Group and the Simons Foundation ``It from Qubit'' collaboration.
 AR is supported by the Heising-Simons Foundation ``Observational Signatures of Quantum Gravity'' collaboration grant 2021-2817 and acknowledges Perimeter Institute for hospitality while this work has been completed.